-Sciatica leg pain is the most common symptomatic expression of any lower body radiculopathy syndrome.
+Sciatica leg pain is the most common and universally experienced symptomatic expression of any lower body radiculopathy syndrome.
 While not every sciatica patient has back pain, every one has some type of pain, tingling, weakness or numbness in at least one area of their buttocks, legs or feet.

 This article describes the multiple expressions of sciatica in the legs.
 We will discuss the numerous possible locations for symptoms to exist and some of the possible causative processes which may create the misery.